 This module is designed to reinforce and further develop a student's digital design and implementation skills.
 It is presented via lectures, tutorials, seminars and practicals and is assessed using both continuous assessment and formal written examination methods.

-This module provides students with a good understanding of semiconductor materials and devices.
-Additionally students will be exposed to several microelectronic circuit analysis techniques using bipolar and MOS circuits.
-Also the temperature stability of these circuits will be discussed with reference to selected circuits.
-Finally models of delay lines will be introduced using worked examples and also noise analysis will be discussed.
+This module provides students with a graduate level understanding of semiconductor materials and microelectronics circuit performance.
+Additionally students will be analytically proficient in microelectronic circuit analysis techniques and be able to produce design equations for temperature stability of these circuits.
+The module will teach the concept of interconnect delay and noise using models of delay lines circuit noise.
 All teaching material will be supported with lab simulations.